mautic/mautic-documentation/pages/02.Setup/03.Cron Jobs/docs.en.md

 ### Update MaxMind GeoLite2 IP Database

-Mautic uses [MaxMind's](http://www.maxmind.com) GeoLite2 IP database by default.
-The database is licensed under the [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/) and thus cannot be packaged with Mautic.
+Mautic uses [MaxMind's][MaxMind's] GeoLite2 IP database by default.
+The database is licensed under the [Creative Commons Attribution-ShareAlike 3.0 Unported License][Creative Commons Attribution-ShareAlike 3.0 Unported License] and thus cannot be packaged with Mautic.
 The database can be downloaded manually through Mautic's Configuration or the following script can be used as a cron job to automatically download updates.
 (MaxMind updates their database the first Tuesday of the month).

 ```
 php /path/to/mautic/app/console mautic:iplookup:download